 - Popular Posts – to help direct your readers to your other articles, download this plugin and display its widget.

-» How to start an email list and why is this important?
+» How to start a blog email list and why is this important?

 Like what I’ve mentioned above, you can create your own mailing list or newsletter with MailChimp which comes FREE with a maximum number of 2,000 subscribers — a pretty good deal!